tav/togethr/README.md

 **Contribute**

-Simply fork this repository, make your change and send a pull request.
+Simply fork this repository, make your change and send a pull request
+to myself <https://github.com/tav> or any of the other core developers.

 **License**